nyu-cso18spring/recitaion/r07/README.md

 What to submit and how to submit??
 ----------------------------------
 Before submitting your solution, you can type **git diff** to see what you change.
 Be sure to change those lines or functions specified in above descriptions.

+This is a two part recitation.
+For the first week, due April 5th at 11:59pm, please only answer question 5 in **questions.c** then commit and push.
+**git commit -m "First part of r07" questions.c**
+**git push**

-You need to submit all two modified files.
+For the second week of this recitation, due on April 12th at 11:59pm, you need to submit all two modified files.
+Please make sure all questions in the questions file are answered at this point.
 **git add mmu\_lib.c questions.c**
 **git commit -m "r07"**
 **git push**